nathan-gs/nathan-gs.github.com/_posts/2024-06-13-pizza-model-for-ai.md

 ##### Model

 Finally, the toppings represent the model itself.
 Each topping (feature) adds a unique taste (prediction capability), and the combination of them defines the overall flavor profile (performance) of the AI model.
+Depending on the option and recipe taken, the model can be a file (pickle, onnx often in a Docker container) or an API.

 ### Machine Learning

 In "classical" Machine Learning the Data Scientist is responsible to select the right algorithms, do data prep and cleaning, do feature engineering and model selection.
 Comparable to a cook creating a pizza from scratch.
+The Data Scientist has full flexibility in tools, libraries and platforms.
+To not have to reinvent the pizza-oven the use of [Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/), [Azure Databricks](https://learn.microsoft.com/en-us/azure/databricks/machine-learning/) or the Data Science profile in [Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-science/data-science-overview).

+A good methodology for this recipe is the [Team Data Science Process](https://learn.microsoft.com/en-us/azure/architecture/data-science-process/overview).

 ### Custom Azure AI services